Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Overview

-Now that we understand the fundamentals of NServiceBus is it time to host our solution and make it ready for production!
+Now that we understand the fundamentals of NServiceBus it is time to host our solution and make it ready for production!

 In this exercise you'll learn:

 - How to host an NServiceBus endpoint in production as a windows service
 - Configure a non default logging framework and configure it to log outside of the deployment path
-- Understand the usage difference of endpoint create and endpoint start
+- Understand the usage differences of endpoint create and endpoint start
 - Make the process compatible with automated deployments

 Advanced optional exercises:

 - Write errors to the windows event log
-- Write the log file to a different path to run least priviledge
+- Write the log file to a different path to run least-priviledge

 ## Exercise 6.1: Hosting as a Windows Service